 - Make use of available training materials for all officers, chairmen, and membership statewide. - Promote Master Volunteer Programs. - Encourage members, as individuals and groups, to volunteer for community agencies and projects. - Encourage donations to and applications for the Evans/Hansen/Weldon and KEHA Homemaker Scholarship funds. - Promote activities that encourage community involvement in strengthening families and education, such as tutoring in schools, mentoring new moms, Project Graduation, Big Brothers/Sisters, adult literacy, etc. - Encourage members to learn about how local and state government works and what they can do to affect decisions and actions. - Encourage voter registration and voter participation. - Encourage and promote applications to the KEHA Endowed Scholarship at the University of Kentucky.

-KEHA Leadership Development Chairman - 2017-2020 (Term extended to April 2021)
+KEHA Leadership Development Chairman - 2021-2023